Maddie Poppe Reveals She Had A Heads-Up That She Was The Winner Of ‘American Idol’

 Maddie Poppe may have seemed surprised that she won American Idol, but in reality, she knew she was the winner of the ABC reality show even before host Ryan Seacrest said her name.
 In an interview with Access, Poppe admitted that she accidentally got an early heads-up about her big Idol win a few seconds before host Seacrest announced that she beat out boyfriend Caleb Lee Hutchinson to be the new Idol champion.

 Maddie revealed that she saw her name on the card that the longtime American Idol host was holding and that the letters were so big it was impossible not to see her name clearly printed as the winner.
 Poppe admitted that while she didn’t usually look down at the card that Seacrest holds before the show’s weekly eliminations, on finale night she did—and she was able to make out the text.
-Poppe told Access:
+Poppe told Access the following.

 “That night the card was so big and my name on it was huge.
 So I looked over at Caleb and then I couldn’t help but look down at the card and I saw my name.”